-The College inspects facilities and reviews patient records on a regular basis to ensure that every facility and practitioner that administers sedation and/or general anesthesia remains in compliance with the College's Standard of Practice for the Use of Sedation and General Anesthesia in Dental Practice.
+The College inspects offices and reviews patient records regularly to ensure that every office and dentist that administers sedation and/or general anesthesia complies with the College's Standard of Practice for the Use of Sedation and General Anesthesia in Dental Practice.

-Every dental facility providing sedation and/or general anesthesia services must have a facility permit issued by the College.
-Every practitioner who administers a level of sedation governed by the College is required to have their training and qualifications approved by the College.
+Every dentist who administers a level of sedation governed by the College is required to have their training and qualifications approved by the College.
 If approved, the dentist is issued an sedation and/or general anesthesia authorization.

 All permits and authorizations must be renewed annually.

 An initial inspection takes place before a permit is issued.
 Once a permit is issued, the office is inspected once every three years.